UM-ARM-Lab/uncertainty_planning_core/README.md

 ## Examples

-To see several examples of using the planner and execution policy, see [uncertainty_planning_examples](https://github.com/UM-ARM-LAB/uncertainty_planning_examples)
+To see several examples of using the planner and execution policy, see [uncertainty_planning_examples](https://github.com/UM-ARM-LAB/uncertainty_planning_examples) *Note - these examples are not up-to-date*